 - General support of a school or department

-- Support of a specific school or departmental event
+- Support of a specific school or departmental, including projects or events

 - General support of an individual faculty member's research program or of a specific research activity